Uganda and Congo attack Islamist militia in joint operation | Law-Order

 Uganda and Congo attack Islamist militia in joint operation

-Congo's government spokesman Patrick Muyaya denied Ugandan soldiers had crossed but Ugandan army spokeswoman Flavia Byekwaso said they had.
-The strikes targeted the Allied Democratic Forces (ADF) militia, which has been based in Congo since the late 1990s and is blamed for killing hundreds of villagers in raids after it pledged allegiance to Islamic State in mid-2019.
+Congo government spokesman Patrick Muyaya denied Ugandan soldiers had crossed but Ugandan army spokeswoman Flavia Byekwaso said they had.
+The strikes targeted the Allied Democratic Forces (ADF) militia, which has been based in Congo since the late 1990s and is accused of killing hundreds of villagers in raids after it pledged allegiance to Islamic State in mid-2019.

-* Artillery and air strikes target Allied Democratic Forces * ADF pledged allegiance to Islamic State in 2019
+* Artillery, air strikes target Allied Democratic Forces * ADF pledged allegiance to Islamic State in 2019

-* Ugandan troops seen crossing into Congo (Adds quotes, analysts) By Erikas Mwisi Kambale
+* Ugandan troops seen crossing into Congo (Adds Uganda army statement) By Erikas Mwisi Kambale

-BENI, Democratic Republic of Congo, Nov 30 (Reuters) - U ganda and Democratic Republic of Congo on Tuesday mounted air and artillery strikes in a joint operation in eastern Congo against an Islamic State-linked militia, both countries said.
-Three witnesses also said that Ugandan troops crossed the border into Congo at Nobili in the afternoon.
-Congo's government spokesman Patrick Muyaya denied Ugandan soldiers had crossed but Ugandan army spokeswoman Flavia Byekwaso said they had.
+BENI, Democratic Republic of Congo, Nov 30 (Reuters) - U ganda and Democratic Republic of Congo carried out joint air and artillery strikes against an Islamic State-linked militia in eastern Congo on Tuesday, both countries said.
+Three witnesses said Ugandan troops also crossed the border into Congo at Nobili in the afternoon.
+Congo government spokesman Patrick Muyaya denied Ugandan soldiers had crossed but Ugandan army spokeswoman Flavia Byekwaso said they had.

-Ugandan spokeswoman Byekwaso said she was yet to receive details of the attacks on ADF bases, but they would not be a one-off.
-"As announced, the targeted and concerted actions with the Ugandan army started today with airstrikes and artillery fire from Uganda on the positions of ADF terrorists in the DRC," Congo spokesman Patrick Muyaya said on Twitter.
+"The targets were accurately hit and operations against the terrorists will continue as we look for other targets of opportunity during ground operations," Ugandan army spokeswoman Byekwaso said in a statement.
+"As announced, the targeted and concerted actions with the Ugandan army started today with air strikes and artillery fire from Uganda on the positions of ADF terrorists in the DRC," Congo spokesman Patrick Muyaya said on Twitter.

 "There is a real panic here at home, especially because we were not informed of this situation," said resident Julien Ngandayabo.
 "We have suffered too much with the ADF, who have massacred our families.
 We are waiting to see if this is the solution."
-At around 16:15 local time Fabien Malule, a resident of the Congolese border town of Nobili, said he saw many Ugandan troops enter Congolese territory with their weapons.
+At around 4:15 p.m.
+(1415 GMT), Fabien Malule, a resident of the Congolese border town of Nobili, said he saw many Ugandan troops enter Congolese territory with their weapons.

 "Today it is really a joy for some inhabitants here in Nobili.
 For me personally, as we have suffered too much, I prefer to wait for the result of their fight," Malule said.
 RISKY INTERVENTION

-A Congo army spokesman, Antony Mwalushay, said three ADF fighters were killed and three wounded during intense fighting at Semuliki bridge, which connects the city of Beni to Uganda.
+A Congo army spokesman, Antony Mwalushay, said three ADF fighters were killed and three wounded during intense fighting at the Semuliki bridge, which connects the city of Beni to Uganda.
 One Congolese soldier was killed, he added.
-A triple suicide bombing in Kampala on Nov.
-16, which killed seven people, including the bombers, was the third Islamic State has claimed in Uganda.
+A triple suicide bombing in the Ugandan capital Kampala on Nov.
+16, which killed seven people, including the bombers, was the third Islamic State has claimed in the east African nation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)